H was still sick and I didn’t want her to miss out on anything.

 On one of the last days, we went with Av for lunch at Kuriosity Kafe.
 A strange place, a little like an American diner, but with weird and wonderful metal statues inside and out with a totally random assortment of furniture.

 In the evening, we went to The Temple bar which is just across the road from Angkor What? on Pub street.
 Downstairs becomes a club atmosphere when evening falls, with loud music pumping to rival their opponents across the street.
 Upstairs they have traditional dancers on stage, great food, fantastic looking cocktails, free pool tables and some nice seating.

 With H feeling more up to scratch, we booked bus tickets back to Bangkok.
 The pick up time was less than ideal (4am) but there were not multiple pickup options so we just had to accept it.

 As it was a sleeper bus, we had come to the conclusion (with some encouragement from the others) that it would make more sense to stay up for the night until pickup, and then sleep while on the move.
 It seemed like a good enough plan.

 All of the guys stayed up with us to see us off.
 We had drinks (plenty of espresso martinis to keep us awake), we played music, chatted and played silly games.

 When the time came we said our goodbyes and hopped on the TukTuk that would take us to the coach.

 At first I had been very overwhelmed in Siem Reap, I felt agitated and on edge.
-After a few days of getting to know the area and having no bad personal experiences, I started to relax little by little.
+After a few days of getting to know the area, I started to relax little by little.

 Siem Reap grew on me and I was a little sad to leave, although my nose never did become fully accustomed to the smell!